DataCamp Projects provide a more hands-off environment for DataCamp subscribers to practice their data science skills learned in DataCamp's Courses.

 First, download the datasets.
 To do so, select File > Open...:

-Finally, you can download the notebook by clicking File / Download As / Notebook (.ipynb) (or any other format you deem appropriate, .ipynb being the extension for Jupyter Notebooks; you don't necessarily need to use that file type).
+Finally, you can download the notebook by selecting File > Download As > Notebook (.ipynb) (Note: .ipynb is the extension for Jupyter Notebooks; you don't necessarily need to use that file type).

-Your local project structure should look like this
+Your local project structure will look like this:

 -- project folder